 Here are a few maintenance tasks that can be done yourself to ensure you feel empowered when taking any trip this fall.

-- Windshield wipers—Even if you’ve changed them within the last 6 months, make sure you check them now before you head off on your Fall road trip.
+- Windshield wipers — Even if you’ve changed them within the last six months, make sure you check them now before you head off on your fall road trip.
 It’s best to be prepared if you hit any bad weather, which is common in the Midwest.
 Any streakiness when they’re in operation, cracks, rounded edges, and rust are telltale signs you need replacing.

-- Tire rotation and air pressure—Doublechecking your tire’s tread is always a good idea before a long trip.
+- Tire rotation and air pressure — Double check your tire tread ahead of time before a long trip.
 If you’ve been rotating your tires every time you change the oil, you should be on track to keep up with your car maintenance.
 If you’re not up to date, or just not sure, it’s probably worth checking your tires now by performing a tire rotation or checking the pressure.
-Continuing to drive with low tire pressure can result in a tire blow out due to a combination of overheating and wearing down.
+Continuing to drive with low tire pressure can result in a tire blowout due to a combination of overheating and wearing down.

-- Brake pads—Check if you’ve been driving with worn brake pads before taking long trips.
+- Brake pads — Check if you’ve been driving with worn brake pads before taking long trips.
 If they’re under ¼ inch thick, consider getting them replaced.
 If it’s tricky to see because of the wheel trim or pad encasement, make sure the warning indicator light isn’t on or listen out for screeching when braking.
-Find a certified mechanic near you through Repairpal to find out whether or not you need to replace your brake pads before visiting any of the locations below.
+Search for a certified mechanic near you through the RepairPal network to find out whether or not you need to replace your brake pads before traveling.

-- Extended warranty protection—Feel empowered on your next trip by getting the proper vehicle protection that can save thousands on car repairs.
-Every Endurance protection plan comes with 24/7 roadside assistance in case you need to be towed to a local mechanic for servicing.
+- Extended warranty protection — Feel empowered on your next trip with the proper vehicle protection that can save thousands on car repairs.
+An auto protection plan from Endurance (sometimes referred to as an extended warranty, though not technically a warranty by definition) comes with 24/7 roadside assistance in case you need to be towed to a local mechanic for servicing.
 We pay the mechanic directly for both parts and labor, alleviating the financial burden during stressful times.
-Request a free, no-obligation quote below for more information.
+Request a free quote to find a plan that fits your needs and budget.

 6 Top Places in the Midwest to See Fall Colors